The body of the sphenoid bone is the midline cubical portion of the sphenoid bone, hollowed by the sphenoid air sinuses.

 open during di...

-The carina is part of the trachea and is an important reference point in chest imaging.
+The carina is the sagittally-oriented cartilaginous ridge at the bifurcation of the trachea and is an important reference point in chest imaging.

-The carina is found at the base of the trachea and it is formed as the main bronchi divide into right and left branches.
+The carina represents the inferior termination of the trachea into the right and left main bronchi.

 The caroticotympanic branch (tympanic branch) is a small branch from the C2 segment of the internal carotid artery.
 It is a vestigial remnant of the hyoid artery.